sethbrasile/PiFire/03-installation.md

 #### Select the Platform

 By default, PiFire uses a Raspberry Pi Zero W and the default platform is called PiFire Standard.
 If you are testing, you may select the Prototype platform, however for most all users, you should choose the PiFire standard platform.
+For adventurous users, there is a PWM Fan version of the PCB (linked in the hardware section), which can be selected here.

 ![Wizard Platform](img/webui/Wizard-01-Platform.png)

+Standalone denotes whether PiFire operates solely on it's own or if there is an OEM controller on the grill as well.
+Basically, this option will watch the selector switch to see if the user has PiFire selected to operate the grill or has the OEM controller selected.

 At the bottom of this section, you'll need to select that the trigger level should be used for your relays.
 Depending on the relays that you have selected for your build, you'll want to choose the right trigger level.